-For Use-Limited Resources eligible for the Registered Cost methodology, Scheduling Coordinators may elect on a thirty (30) day basis to use either the Proxy Cost methodology or the Registered Cost methodology for specifying their Start-Up Costs and Minimum Load Costs to be used for those resources in the CAISO Markets Processes, as well as for Transition Costs in the case of Multi-Stage Generating Resources.
-The elections are independent as to Start-Up Costs and Minimum Load Costs; that is, a Scheduling Coordinator for such a Use-Limited Resource may elect to use either the Proxy Cost methodology or the Registered Cost methodology for Start-Up Costs and may make a different election for Minimum Load Costs.
-However, in the case of Multi-Stage Generating Resources, the Scheduling Coordinator must make the same election (Proxy Cost methodology or Registered Cost methodology) for Transition Costs as it makes for Start-Up Costs.
+For Use-Limited Resources eligible for the Registered Cost methodology, Scheduling Coordinators may elect on a thirty (30) day basis to use either the Proxy Cost methodology or the Registered Cost methodology for calculating their Default Start-Up Bids and Default Minimum Load Bids to be used for those resources in the CAISO Markets Processes, as well as for Default Transition Bids in the case of Multi-Stage Generating Resources.
+The elections are independent as to Default Start-Up Bids and Default Minimum Load Bids; that is, a Scheduling Coordinator for such a Use-Limited Resource may elect to use either the Proxy Cost methodology or the Registered Cost methodology for Default Start-Up Bids and may make a different election for Default Minimum Load Bids.
+However, in the case of Multi-Stage Generating Resources, the Scheduling Coordinator must make the same election (Proxy Cost methodology or Registered Cost methodology) for Default Transition Bids as it makes for Default Start-Up Bids.
 If a Scheduling Coordinator has not made an election, the CAISO will assume the Proxy Cost methodology as the default.

+30.4.3 Scheduling Coordinator Reference Level Change Requests

+The CAISO will verify Reference Level Change Requests for changes to Default Start-Up Bids and Default Minimum Load Bids as described in Section 30.11.

+30.4.4 Default Commitment Cost Bids

+30.4.4.1 Using Proxy Cost Methodology

+For resources under the Proxy Cost methodology, the CAISO will calculate a resource’s Default Commitment Cost Bids as the applicable Proxy Cost multiplied by one hundred and twenty-five percent (125%).

+30.4.4.2 Use-Limited Resources

+For Use-Limited Resources using the Proxy Cost methodology, the CAISO will calculate a resource’s Default Commitment Cost Bids as the applicable Proxy Cost multiplied by one hundred and twenty-five percent (125%) plus the Start-Up Opportunity Cost, Transition Opportunity Cost, or Minimum Load Opportunity Cost as applicable.

+30.4.4.3 Registered Costs

+For Use-Limited Resources using the Registered Costs methodology, the CAISO will use the Registered Costs as registered in the Master File as the Default Commitment Cost Bids.

+30.4.4.4 Insufficient Information

-In the event that the Scheduling Coordinator for a resource other than a Multi-Stage Generating Resource or for a Multi-Stage Generating Resource in its lowest startable configuration does not provide sufficient data for the CAISO to determine the resource’s Start-Up or Minimum Load Costs or one or more components of the resource’s Start-Up or Minimum Load Costs, the CAISO will assume that the resource’s Start-Up Costs or Minimum Load Costs, or the indeterminable component(s) of the resource’s Start-Up Costs or Minimum Load Costs, are zero.
-In the event that the Scheduling Coordinator for a Multi-Stage Generating Resource does not provide such data for an MSG Configuration beyond its lowest startable configuration, Section 30.4.1.1.3 applies.
+In the event that the Scheduling Coordinator for a resource other than a Multi-Stage Generating Resource or for a Multi-Stage Generating Resource in its lowest configuration in which it can be started does not provide sufficient data for the CAISO to determine the resource’s Default Commitment Cost Bids or one or more components of the resource’s Default Commitment Cost Bids, the CAISO will assume that the resource’s Default Commitment Cost Bids, or the indeterminable component(s) of the resource’s Default Commitment Cost Bids, are zero.
+In the event that the Scheduling Coordinator for a Multi-Stage Generating Resource does not provide such data for an MSG Configuration beyond its lowest configuration in which the resource can be started, Section 30.4.5.3 applies.

-30.4.4.1 Start-Up and Minimum Load Costs
+30.4.4.5 Resources with Greenhouse Gas Compliance Obligations

+For each resource registered with the California Air Resources Board as having a greenhouse gas compliance obligation, the information provided to the CAISO by the Scheduling Coordinator must be consistent with the information submitted to the California Air Resources Board.

+30.4.4.6 [Not Used]

-30.4.1.1 Proxy Cost Methodology
+30.4.5 Proxy Cost Methodology

+The CAISO will calculate Proxy Costs as described in this Section 30.4.5.

-30.4.1.1.1 Natural Gas-Fired Resources
+30.4.5.1 Natural Gas-Fired Resources